-Participants will be drawn primarily from public health; but they also will be drawn from health care, higher education, community-based organizations, and those working in public policy.
+Participants will be drawn primarily from public health; but they will also be taken from health care, higher education, community-based organizations, and those working in public policy.
 This program is specifically designed for individuals interested in multidisciplinary approaches to problem solving and creating a healthier future.

 |Public health core|